Sex in the States

 Birth Control

-• In New York, minors (those under 18) are allowed to get a prescription for birth control without a parent’s permission.
+• In New York, minors (those under 18) are allowed to get a prescription for contraception without a parent’s permission.
+(Interesting fact: The state funds a statewide program that gives minors access to confidential contraceptive care.)

 • Clinics called “Title X clinics”—pronounced “title ten”—provide confidential sexual and reproductive health care to both teens and adults.
-Title X clinics offer many services, including prescriptions for the Pill, pregnancy option counseling, and testing for pregnancy and sexually transmitted diseases and infections, including HIV.
+Title X clinics offer many services, including prescriptions for the Pill, pregnancy option counseling and testing for pregnancy and sexually transmitted infections, including HIV.

 • These clinics charge on what’s called a sliding-scale fee basis, which means they help you pay what you can afford, and you can pay in cash.
 If you pay for your visit by using your family’s health insurance, then your parents are likely to see the bill when it arrives in the mail.